Mickjr/Select2_Ajax/readme.md

 <pre>Using select2 with ajax to populate the select2.
 JQuery based replacement
 for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
-A jQuery based replacement for select boxes.
-It supports searching, remote data sets, and infinite scrolling of results.</pre>
+A jQuery based replacement for select boxes.</pre>